Northern Regional Health Authority v. Linda Horrocks, et al.

-Labour relations - Arbitration, Human rights, Discriminatory practices, Administrative law, Boards and tribunals, Jurisdiction, Judicial review, Standard of review - Labour relations – Arbitration – Human rights – Discriminatory practices – Administrative law – Boards and tribunals – Jurisdiction – Judicial review – Standard of review – Respondent unionized employee filing discrimination complaint with Manitoba Human Rights Commission following termination of her employment – What is appropriate standard of appellate review, as between levels of court sitting in review of decision of administrative tribunal? – What is comprehensive methodology for determining jurisdictional line between competing specialized tribunals? – If jurisdiction over dispute is exclusive, can any jurisdiction transcend it? – How should test be formulated in manner which provides certainty and consistency in decision making?.
+Labour relations - Arbitration, Human rights, Discriminatory practices, Administrative law, Boards and tribunals, Jurisdiction, Judicial review, Standard of review - Labour relations - Arbitration - Human rights - Discriminatory practices - Administrative law - Boards and tribunals - Jurisdiction - Judicial review - Standard of review - Respondent unionized employee filing discrimination complaint with Manitoba Human Rights Commission following termination of her employment - What is appropriate standard of appellate review, as between levels of court sitting in review of decision of administrative tribunal? - How are the jurisdictional lines between potentially competing specialized tribunals to be drawn? - If jurisdiction over a dispute is exclusive, can any jurisdiction transcend it?.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.